top of page

 mathworks-logo.png

-It is more favourable to make future broadband waveforms, not as a set of parallel narrowband waveforms, but as a set of parallel mediumband waveforms.
-Using IFFT and FFT blocks at the transmitter and receiver respectively, traditionally broadband waveforms are designed as a set of parallel narrowband waveforms.
-But narrowband waveforms are bad.
+In modern wireless communication systems like 4G, 5G, WiFi, the information bearing signal is a broadband waveform.
+Using IFFT and FFT blocks at the transmitter and receiver respectively, the broadband waveforms are traditionally designed as a set of parallel narrowband waveforms.
+However, narrowband waveforms have many drawbacks.
 Because, their signalling rate is low and are exposed to excessive deep fading.

-We are looking at future broadband waveforms, not as a set of parallel narrowband waveforms, but as a set of “parallel mediumband waveforms”.
+The research have shown that it is more favourable to make broadband waveforms, not as a set of parallel narrowband waveforms, but as a set of “parallel mediumband waveforms”.
 Why do these mediumband waveforms matter?
 It is because, they do signalling at a faster rate, can avoid deep fading and also can afford more interference.
 Read more about mediumband waveforms below.

 Relevant Publications